bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-number-game/learn-react-basics-by-creating-a-number-game.md

 }
 ```

-### Choosing numbers by clicking on them
+### Selecting numbers by clicking on them

 Note how I created and display a variable named `answer` which contains the number we'll have to add up to.
-Also variables for the numbers to choose from (`choices`) and the chosen numbers (`chosen`) have been added.
+Also variables for the numbers to choose from (`choices`) and the selected numbers (`selected`) have been added.
 However, these are not displayed yet, so let's do that now by mapping over them and rendering a button for each number:

 ```js
 <div className="side-by-side">